louis2889184/FedMA/README.md

+## Notes

+* FEMNIST dataset is in "/work/ntubiggg1/dataset"

 ## Federated Learning with Matched Averaging
 This is the code accompanying the ICLR 2020 paper "Federated Learning with Matched Averaging " Paper link: [https://openreview.net/forum?id=BkluqlSFDS]